akranga/kube-workshop/v2/lab-01/README.md

 ## Application deployment using Kubernetes dashboard

 Dashboard is the Kubernetes web console that helps a user to navigate through the different Kubernetes components.
-Open your browser and go to the: https://kubernetes.apps.<cluster-name>.superkube.kubernetes.delivery
+Open your browser and go to the: kubernetes.apps.<cluster-name>.superkube.kubernetes.delivery